Junyu-Liu-Nate/COMP2043-UNNC-GRP-Team202103/Meeting record/first_meeting.md

 * Junyu Liu is unanimously elected group leader

 ### Tasks for this week:
- * write down the bidding document before 23:59 on 10/10.
+ * Write down the bidding document before 23:59 on 10/10.
+ * Decide the time of informal weekly meeting.
+ * Build up our group website.